yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 > What was the first step on this path from the non-conscious, to the basic consciousness that ultimately led to the convoluted consciousness we humans enjoy today?

 Sad!
 Materialists can get away with thoroughly explaining how broken their own ideology is and the reaction they get is not "Wow that's a really big problem with your ideology" but "Wow what an interesting question!"
-It is impossible for him to ever describe the first step because not only does such a thing not exist, not only is it painfully obvious that there's a hard line between non-consciousness and "basic consciousness", but as I've explained before, it is impossible to have evidence for the existence of consciousness without free will.
+He can never describe the first step because not only does such a thing not exist, not only is it painfully obvious that there's a hard line between non-consciousness and "basic consciousness", but as I've explained before, it's impossible to have evidence for the existence of consciousness without free will.

 #### 2:14 - 2:17

 > A more common starting point is with a living thing.

-I love how he just skips over the progression from non-conscious to barely conscious, because he couldn't even whip up some bullshit to make it sound remotely coherent!
+Of course he just skips over the progression from non-conscious to barely conscious, because he couldn't even whip up some bullshit to make it sound remotely coherent.

 #### 2:17 - 2:24

 > A living thing, or a self, is a part of the universe that sustains itself, and makes more of its kind.

-Hoho!
 He *actually played* the life definition!
 A materialist tried to define life, and to nobody's surprise, his definition is too insane to be anything but the product of a desperate attempt to move mountains to save a broken metaphysics!

 First of all, he includes the criterion "sustains itself" as part of the definition of life.
 I'm used to dealing with non-definitions, but *phew...* What does "sustaining" mean?
 Does it mean keeping itself alive?
 How long does something have to do that for to be considered "a living thing"?
 And how do you define whether a being is sustaining itself or being sus-